wp-plugins/wp-championship/readme.txt

-		mark admin as tippspiel admin during install, add switch to disable substitute feature, added nonce check, added championship modus for the german bundesliga, extended classification boards with some stats
+		mark admin as tippspiel admin during install, add switch to disable substitute feature, added nonce check, added championship modus for the german bundesliga, extended classification boards with some stats 2009-03-29 v1.4	adding a first draft of english translation